Become an affiliate partner and earn attractive commission.

 • Master of Arts: One-year (and part-time equivalent), level 7

 Luckily, universities or colleges of higher education offer these courses.
 First, ensure that your course is recognised by The Joint Negotiating Committee (JNC) and validated by the National Youth Agency.
-Thus you’ll gain the status of a qualified youth worker.
+Thus, you’ll gain the status of a qualified youth worker.
 Actually, the role of JNC here is to ensure that your degree reflects the current demands of the role and delivers a suitable level of work experience.

 In general, the subjects on these degrees include-

-• Youth and community
+• Youth and Community

 • Community and youth studies